-- The City should consider giving developers tax credits or incentives to renovate existing buildings or to provide new affordable housing.
-The City should develop criteria for meeting these incentives. - H 3.3.
+- Investigate the potential of selling off building rights for condominiums around the perimeter of the quarry while maintaining public use and the aesthetics of Quarry Park. - H 3.2.
+Encourage developers to recognize the income potential in meeting a wider range of housing needs in both new housing and rehabilitation of existing buildings. - H 3.3.
 Promote area cooperation and incentives to encourage mixed income, mixed use housing developments within the City of Wautoma and Village of Redgranite.
 Mixed use, mixed income neighborhoods are cost efficient.
 They also increase mobility and provide opportunities for greater social interaction through building design, placement and increased transportation choices.
 They may also increase income opportunities.
-For example, in rural tourist areas, an apartment above retail space can provide year round income for the landlord, which helps to subsidize the cost of the retail space during off seasons. - Goal H 4.
-Encourage preservation and rehabilitation activities to preserve the integrity of the existing housing and history of the area.
-The existing housing stock in the area is an important resource, which provides community character and reflects the historical development of the area.
-It also increases the housing stock diversity, provides housing choice and helps maintain housing affordability.
+For example, in rural tourist areas, an apartment above retail space can provide year round income for the landlord, which helps to subsidize the cost of the retail space during off seasons.